viettran-edgeAI/MCU/docs/Quantization/Rf_quantizer.md

 - **Production Ready**: Robust error handling and validation built-in
 - **Cost Reduction**: Enables use of lower-cost, smaller memory MCUs

-The v1.1 CTG2 format represents a fundamental leap in embedded ML preprocessing efficiency, transforming the categorizer from a memory-intensive component into a lightweight, production-ready solution suitable for the most resource-constrained deployment scenarios.
+The v1.1 CTG2 format represents a fundamental leap in embedded ML preprocessing efficiency, transforming the quantizer from a memory-intensive component into a lightweight, production-ready solution suitable for the most resource-constrained deployment scenarios.

+## See Also

+For detailed information about real-time prediction performance optimizations including compiler-assisted hot path inlining and performance results, see [**inference_speedup_technical.md**](inference_speedup_technical.md).